4d/docs/docs/Project/components.md

 :::note

-This item is not displayed if the dependency files is inactive because its files are not found.
+This item is not displayed if the dependency is inactive because its files are not found.

 :::